New Zealand Cruises

 As you cross over to the South Island, there are even more ports to visit.
 Smaller ships offer Picton as one of their stops.
 Conveniently situated at the head of the Marlborough and Queen Charlotte Sounds, visitors should make the most of their time by tasting some of the world class wines produced in this region.
 One of the most popular on-shore activities here are the wine tours that take visitors on a sightseeing adventure amongst the unparalleled beauty of the Sounds.

 Christchurch is located down the coast on the Avon River.
 Due to earthquake damage, many ships choose to dock at Akaroa as an alternative.
 Located in a harbour at the end of the Banks peninsula, this French-colonised town offers visitors everything from interesting attractions and architecture to fun activities.
 One of which being the chance to swim with small Hector’s Dolphins in the harbour!

 As you travel further south, you will reach Dunedin.
 Known as a student city, it is brilliantly located amongst Otago’s lush green hills.
 Towards the bottom of the South Island, you also find such scenic attractions as the Doubtful Sound, Dusky and Milford Sound.
 The stunning drowned valleys are suitable only for scenic cruising but the views that you will get to enjoy from the comfort of the ship are worth it in every way!

-Regardless of the type of New Zealand cruise deals you seek, you can find them on Go 4 Cruise Holidays.
+Regardless of the type of deals on cruising New Zealand you seek, you can find them on Go 4 Cruise Holidays.
 We offer the best prices for anyone planning to cruise to, from or around New Zealand!